nejidevelops/react-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to give credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)), as required by the [Creative Commons License](https://creativecommons.org/licenses/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>